gcstang/node-java/README.md

 _NOTE: You will need node-gyp installed using "npm install -g node-gyp"_

+On Raspian you might need a:

+* sudo ln -s /usr/lib/jvm/jdk-7-oracle-arm-vfp-hflt /opt/jdk

+Some issues with the OpenSDK7 so take the Oracle version for compiling.

 ## Docker

 If you want to play with node-java but don't want to setup the build environment you can run it in docker.